Rudolf Hess: Capture

 Shortly before midnight on 10 May 1941, Hess landed at Floors Farm, by Waterfoot, south of Glasgow, where he was discovered still struggling with his parachute by local ploughman David McLean.
 Identifying himself as "Hauptmann Alfred Horn", Hess said he had an important message for the Duke of Hamilton.
 McLean helped Hess to his nearby cottage and contacted the local Home Guard unit, who escorted the captive to their headquarters in Busby, East Renfrewshire.
-He was next taken to the police station at Giffnock, arriving after midnight; he was searched and his possessions confiscated.
-Hess repeatedly requested to meet with the Duke of Hamilton during questioning undertaken with the aid of an interpreter by Major Graham Donald, the area commandant of Royal Observer Corps.
-After the interview Hess was taken under guard to Maryhill Barracks in Glasgow, where his injuries were treated.
-By this time some of his captors suspected Hess's true identity, though he continued to insist his name was Horn.
+Hess was next taken to the police station at Giffnock, arriving after midnight.
+He was searched and his possessions confiscated.
+Hess repeatedly requested to meet with the Duke of Hamilton during questioning undertaken with the aid of an interpreter by Major Graham Donald, the area commandant of the Royal Observer Corps.
+After the interview, he was taken under guard to Maryhill Barracks in Glasgow, where his injuries were treated.
+By this time, some of his captors suspected his true identity, though Hess continued to insist his name was Horn.

 Hamilton had been on duty as wing commander at RAF Turnhouse near Edinburgh when Hess had arrived, and his station had been one of those that had tracked the progress of the flight.
-He arrived at Maryhill Barracks the next morning, and after examining Hess's effects, he met alone with the prisoner.
+He arrived at Maryhill Barracks the next morning, and after examining Hess' effects, he met alone with the prisoner.
 Hess immediately admitted his true identity and outlined the reason for his flight.
 Hamilton told Hess that he hoped to continue the conversation with the aid of an interpreter; Hess could speak English well, but was having trouble understanding Hamilton.
 He told Hamilton that he was on a "mission of humanity" and that Hitler "wished to stop the fighting" with England.